Definition of Long-Run Aggregate Supply | Higher Rock ...

 The short-run aggregate supply (SRAS) curve is a graphical representation of the relationship between production and the price level in the short run.
 Among the factors held constant in drawing a short-run aggregate supply curve are the capital stock, the stock of natural resources, the level of technology, and the prices of factors of production.

-- what is stone quarrying
+- what stone and sand washing

 - what concentration method is used for iron ore

-- what is the power capacity of stone crusher plants
+- what is crusher sand

 - what is the best type of crusher for hard rock